Does Catch and Release Fly Fishing Hurt Fish?

 Catch and release fly fishing is a popular practice for anglers looking to enjoy the sport without harming their catch.
 This method of fishing has been touted as a conservation method, but does catch and release fly fishing really help fish?

-Proponents of catch and release fly fishing argue that it allows anglers to enjoy the sport while minimizing harm to fish populations.
-They point out that by releasing the fish, they are not only helping to conserve fish populations, but also providing an opportunity for others to enjoy the sport of fly fishing.
-They also note that proper technique can minimize stress on the fish when released back into the water.
+Supporters of catch and release fly fishing believe that it enables fishermen to partake in the activity without causing harm to fish populations.
+They emphasize that by releasing the fish, they are not only aiding in the preservation of these populations, but also giving others a chance to engage in the sport.
+They also acknowledge that the proper methods of release can reduce stress on the fish when returned to the water.

 Opponents of catch and release fly fishing point out that there are potential risks associated with this practice.
 They argue that improper technique used by anglers can cause injury or even death to the fish.
 They also note that prolonged handling of a fish can cause exhaustion, making it more difficult for the fish to survive once released back into the water.